Overview

 Aligning Lobbying Activities with 1.5°C

-We endeavour to ensure that any lobbying activities relevant to climate policy is consistent with our stated objectives in delivering the 1.5°C ambition of the Paris Agreement.
 In the event of any misalignment between a trade association’s lobbying activities and the goals of the Paris Agreement, CIMB's position is to actively advocate for the goals of the Paris Agreement.
 Where misalignments persist we will enact our escalation process which entails engaging with said association with a clear timeline for actions be taken, or if unsuccessful we may issue a public statement distancing CIMB from the misalignment, or leave the trade association.

+We also actively engage with a range of Non-Governmental Organisations (NGOs) to both learn from and contribute to our collective sustainability journey.
 We advocate for climate action by working closely with industry partners and regulatory bodies to encourage broader adoption and alignment to the ambitions of the Paris Agreement.
 These include:

 Net Zero Banking Alliance (NZBA)

-United Nations Environment Programme Finance Initiative: Principles of Responsible Banking We are one of the Founding Signatories of the Principles for Responsible Banking, committing to strategically align its business with the UN’s Sustainable Development Goals and the Paris Agreement on Climate Change.
-As a signatory of the Principles for Responsible Banking, CIMB joins a coalition of 142 banks worldwide, representing over 41% of global banking assets, committed to play a crucial role towards achieving a sustainable future.
+We are one of the Founding Signatories of the Principles for Responsible Banking, committing to strategically align its business with the UN’s Sustainable Development Goals and the Paris Agreement on Climate Change.
+As a signatory of the Principles for Responsible Banking, CIMB joins a coalition of over 140 banks worldwide, committed to play a crucial role towards achieving a sustainable future.
 Yes.
 As Founding Signatories of the Principles for Responsible Banking, committing to strategically align its business with the UN’s Sustainable Development Goals and the Paris Agreement on Climate Change.
 Learn more here.

 United Nations Global Compact (UNGC) We are a participant of the United Nations Global Compact (UNGC) and a member of the Malaysia network.
 Launched in 2000, the UNGC is a leading voluntary initiative that encourages global businesses to adopt sustainable and socially responsible policies based on ten principles covering human rights, labour, the environment and anti-corruption.
 Yes.
 UNGC’s ambition is to accelerate and scale the global collective impact of business by upholding the Ten Principles and delivering the SDGs through accountable companies and ecosystems that enable change.
 Learn more here.